techdivision/import-cli-simple/README.md

 * product links (related, upsell, crosssell, etc.) for SKUs which are **NOT** available
 * configurable products for SKUs which are **NOT** available or available more than one time

 but logs these issues as warnings to the console.

+When the debug mode has been enabled, missing attribute option values will **NOT** throw an exception, instead they will logged and put on an internal stack.
+If the [MissingOptionValuesPlugin](https://github.com/techdivision/import#missing-option-values) has been enabled, a CSV file will be created in the temporary import folder.
+If a Swift Mailer has been enabled by the plugin configuration, the CSV file will be sent to the given mail addresses.

 This will help developers to test imports with partially invalid CSV files which do **NOT** break data consistency.

 ## Running Parallel Imports